vmleon/mysql-dataintegrator-datascience-workshop/lab2/README.md

 ![MySQL Database System](./images/mds_banner.png)

-**MySQL Database System** is a fully-managed Oracle Cloud Infrastructure service, developed, managed, and supported by the MySQL team in Oracle..
+**MySQL Database System** is a fully-managed Oracle Cloud Infrastructure service, developed, managed, and supported by the MySQL team in Oracle.

 ## Create an instance of MySQL in the cloud